 - Build the Go-Bag: Compression socks, eye mask, noise canceling headphones, electrolyte packets, magnesium glycinate, phosphatidylserine.
 Keep it packed.

-- Prep two days out: Shift your sleep window by an hour.
-Hydrate aggressively.
+- Prep two days out: Move your sleep window by an hour.
+Hydrate thoroughly.

 - Day of flight: 8 oz water plus electrolytes per flight hour.
 No alcohol.
 Light or fasting on board.